Ear Infections, Fluid and Hearing Loss

 While research has not been done on all possible water exposure situations (such as lake water) here are some general guidelines for water protection with tubes in place:

-- Children swimming in a chlorinated pool near the surface do not need to wear ear protection at all (even if they put their faces under water).
+- Children swimming in a chlorinated pool near the surface do not need to wear ear protection at all (even if they put their faces into the water).
 In any case, most children who have tubes placed are fairly young, and do not dive deep under water.

 - Normal bathing or showering does not require ear protection.
 A shower spray should not be directed into the ear canal, and prolonged soaking with the ears under soapy bathwater should be avoided.